apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**EG5 now dominant COVID variant in US.
-Here's what to know**
+**The Perseid meteor shower peaks this weekend and it's even better this year**

-You can read more about it [here](https://abc7ny.com/new-covid-variant-eg5-omicron-cdc/13619914/).
+You can read more about it [here](https://komonews.com/news/local/the-perseid-meteor-shower-peaks-this-weekend-and-its-even-better-this-year-shooting-star-summer-falling-meteorite-night-moon-earth-outer-space-sky-nasa-northern-lights).

 ## Requirements
 - Python 3.8